grafana/k6-docs/src/data/markdown/docs/03 cloud/03 Integrations/05 Cloud APM/02 Azure Monitor.md

 ## Azure Monitor Setup

-There are a number of steps to configure Azure Monitor for sending custom metrics from your test run:
+For sending custom metrics from your test run Azure Monitor, follow these instructions:

 1. You should have a active subscription on Azure to be able to proceed.
 Take note of your subscription ID for the configuration object.